 The precision of rates calculated using direct standardization varies according to the number and width of the age groups used.
 Age-standardized rates, for example, yield slightly different values depending on the extent to which population data are available for the oldest age groups (aged 75 years or more).
 For most registries, census data are available for the same 18 age groups shown in Table 7.1, enabling the calculation of rates for the upper age ranges of 75-79, 80-84, and 85+.
-However, some registries can obtain population data for only 16 or 17 age groups, and thus the oldest age groups instead correspond to individuals aged 75+, or 80+, respectively.
+However, some registries can only obtain population data for 15, 16, or 17 age groups, and thus the oldest age groups instead correspond to individuals aged 70+, 75+, or 80+, respectively.
+As an example of the effect of this difference, the agestandardized rate of 46.8 for lung cancer incidence in males in the France, Haut-Rhin registry population changes to 47.3 when only 16 age groups are used in the calculation instead of all 18 age groups.